rubocode/frontier.nvim/doc/design/README.md

 (xterm256).
 The colors were either too limited or the editor went into the mode of a broken CRT television set.

-The Mac Terminal provided better line spacing (easier to read and generally healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by tiny spaces.
+The macOS Terminal provided better line spacing (easier to read and generally healthier for the eyes) at the cost of not having the frames of your **telescope** float windows interrupted by tiny spaces.
 The other **truecolor** terminals including **iTerm** abd **WezTerm**